opiter09/HGER-Text-Editor/README.md

 argument (or drag and drop it onto the batch file).
 This code supports all languages, however please note that not all text in the game is contained in the .str files.
 Notably, the Legionnaire quizzes are stored in separate plain-text files in the ROM, which can be very easily edited on their own.

 Also, this code was designed for the American version of the game.
-While the languages between the American and European versions are the same, the fact that eact
-.str file in the American version had their own little quirks to work out leads me to believe that the European files might not work perfectly out of the box.
-If so, please let me know, and I will try and account for any differences there.
+I see no reason why the European version would not work with it as well, but if problems arise from that, please do let me know.